lucasvalenteds/poc-rn-pull-to-refresh/README.md

 # POC: Pull to refresh

-It demonstrates how to implements a slightly custom [Push-to-refresh](https://en.wikipedia.org/wiki/Pull-to-refresh) pattern using [Flatlist](https://reactnative.dev/docs/flatlist) component.
+It demonstrates how to implements a slightly customized [Push-to-refresh](https://en.wikipedia.org/wiki/Pull-to-refresh) pattern using [Flatlist](https://reactnative.dev/docs/flatlist) component.

 ## How to run